sidhughes/Data_Colocating-Unsupervised_Learning_Methods/README.md

 To streamline our data fetching and processing, we’ll first load the essential functions.
 These functions are identical to what we have for the data_fetching notebook in week 3.
 These functions essentially help you get metadata for the 2 satellites you care about.

-### These are the packages we need to download to complete this practical:
+### These are the packages we need to install to complete this practical:

    ```sh
 !pip install rasterio